Text

 To add a stroke, use the color picker in the top right of the Character panel to set a color on the box with the hole in the middle.
 If you want to adjust the stroke weight, adjust the number next to the three lines icon.

-Line vs Paragraph Text
+Point vs Box Text

-Line Text
+Point Text

-Paragraph Text
+Box Text

 To create text that automatically resizes based on the size of its text box, click and drag with the Text Tool to draw out a text box, then start typing.
+This is sometimes called Paragraph Text.

 How to make paragraph text